NghiaTranUIT/nghiatranuit.github.io/_posts/2014-07-06-filter-me-texture-blend-mode-part-3.markdown

 If you are confuse about **step 1**, please read [this blog](http://www.sunsetlakesoftware.com/2014/03/17/switching-gpuimage-use-cached-framebuffers "Blog"), in the newest version GPUImage.

-Brad Larson changed the way for processing image because some memory structure issue, and make sure you MUST call -useNextFrameForImageCapture.
+Brad Larson changed the way for processing image because some memory structure issue, and make sure you MUST call `-useNextFrameForImageCapture`.
 If not, NSAsset will be fired.

 # Note